Electricity Forum Arc Flash Training Arc Flash Clothing

 Grounding, Bonding, and Protective Measures

-Grounding and bonding issues are common findings in electrical workplace safety audits, particularly in older facilities or those that have expanded incrementally.
-Loose connections, undocumented modifications, and mixed grounding methods can undermine protective schemes that once worked as intended.
+Grounding and bonding deficiencies are among the most common and consequential audit findings, particularly in older facilities or those that have expanded incrementally.
+Undocumented modifications, mixed grounding methods, and deteriorated connections can quietly undermine protective schemes.

 Interpreting Findings and Managing Risk